ShawilBhargav/Vehicle_Detection/README.md

 Due to GitHub file size limitations, the YOLOv3 pre-trained weights file is not included in this repository.
 You must manually download the yolov3.weights file from Kaggle using the following link: https://www.kaggle.com/datasets/shivam316/yolov3-weights
 .
 After downloading, place the file inside the yolo folder of the project directory so that the final path becomes yolo/yolov3.weights.
 The project will not run correctly if this file is missing or placed in the wrong directory.

-Once the weights file is added, the project can be executed by running the main Python file using the command python main.py.
+Once the weights file is added, the project can be executed by running the ui/main_window.py.
 After execution, the system will start processing the input video and display detected vehicles with bounding boxes in real time.

 This project demonstrates the practical implementation of deep learning-based object detection and highlights the use of YOLO for real-time applications.
 It is suitable for learning purposes, portfolio projects, and demonstrations of computer vision capabilities.